adamkrogh/goodreads-dotnet/README.md

 const string callbackUrl = "<callback_url>";
 var requestToken = await client.AskCredentials(callbackUrl);

+// Then app has to redirect a user to 'requestToken.AuthorizeUrl' and user must grant access to your application.

 // Get a user's OAuth access token and secret after they have granted access. var accessToken = await client.GetAccessToken(requestToken);